young-pale-man/BMICalculatorFlutter/README.md

 # BMI Calculator🏋🏻

 An application written during the development course.
-While writing this project, we delved deeper into OOP principles, custom widgets, and explored new widgets such as the slider or Material button.
+While writing this project, we delved deeper into OOP principles, custom widgets, and explored new widgets such as the Slider or Material button.

 ## Technologies🔧